gademuu/dibbla/README.md

 3. go to http://localhost:3000/

+4. login as:

+username: herman
-4. login as username: herman, password: dibbla
+password: dibbla

+or create new user